 Don’t miss the opportunity to see Leonardo da Vinci’s 15th-century mural, The Last Supper—easily one of the world’s most famous paintings.
 The mural is painted on the side of the Basilica di Santa Maria delle Grazie, and to see it you need to book a ticket—we recommend doing this a few months in advance.

 For some of the best views of Milan, take a trip to the top of the Duomo.
-The fifth largest cathedral in Italy, it costs 8 euro to get to the top on foot or 13 euro if you want to take the elevator.
+The fifth largest cathedral in Italy, it’s fairly cheap to get to the top on foot or by elevator.

 If you’re into food…